canonical/ubuntu-desktop-provision/docs/oem-provisioning-24_04_1.md

 ## Method 1: Triggering Gnome Initial Setup via the new Flutter installer and a whitelabel.yaml

-The new [Ubuntu Desktop Bootstrap](https://github.com/canonical/ubuntu-desktop-provision) Flutter installer can be given a `whitelabel.yaml` file to customize its appearance and behaviour.
+The new [Ubuntu Desktop Bootstrap](https://github.com/canonical/ubuntu-desktop-provision) Flutter installer can be given a `whitelabel.yaml` file to customise its appearance and behaviour.
 For example, the installer can be configured to run in a specific `mode`.

 When `oem` mode is active, user creation and time zone setup are skipped during installation, leaving them to be handled by Gnome Initial